Harassing fire: World War II

 Early in the Pacific Theater of World War II during the Guadalcanal campaign, American forces defending Henderson Field from the Japanese were periodically harassed by a small number of Japanese military aircraft on night harassment raids, with their engine(s) deliberately adjusted to run in a manner that would awake American troops at night.

 Harassing fire also expanded to civilians as terror bombing of cities became the norm.
 In a 1944 report on the recent introduction of the V-1 Flying Bomb, Time magazine referred to the attacks on London as a form of harassing fire, since they were random and frightening attacks (usually at night) designed to damage English civilian morale rather than directly disable members of the British military.
 A tired, frightened worker would produce less war material at their daily factory jobs, they opined.

 During the Korean War, the Po-2 was once again used for "Bedcheck Charlie" night harassment attacks, this time by the North Korean People's Air Force against the UN forces defending South Korea – successful raids by the KPAF on UN air bases even managed to destroy small numbers of F-51 Mustang and F-86 Sabre fighters early in the war.

+Vietnam War

+The term "Harassment and Interdiction" (H&I) was used in the Vietnam War to describe artillery missions where artillery batteries fired on suspected enemy areas and movements based on intelligence reports concerning enemy activity.
+These missions engaged suspected targets with no more than a few rounds fired at random intervals throughout the night, and sometimes during the day, seeking to deny enemy freedom of movement and to destroy enemy morale.
+The bulk of H&I fire was aimed at river crossings, paths and trails, junctures, gullies, ridgelines, or where river valleys left the highlands and entered the coastal plain.
+American, Australian, and New Zealand artillery batteries also regularly shelled the likely approaches to bases, fire support bases, and night defensive positions.